 Even the smallest businesses can benefit from automation, and it can be the missing piece you need to grow and scale.
 You can streamline your processes, save time, get organized, and provide a better client experience.
 Automating doesn’t mean you have to take your hands fully off the wheel, but it can help you stop working in your business so you have time to work on your business.

-To get started, consider implementing these five business process automation examples.
+To get started, consider implementing these six business process automation examples.
 From the start of your client relationships to the end, there are many steps in your clientflow that can benefit from automation.

 1. Qualifying leads